Coronavirus Key Information and Guidance

 Branch opening hours

 We will continue to limit the number of members who can access the branch office at any one time, to adhere to the governments ‘social distancing’ policy.
-For counter service, our hours will be 9am – 1pm Monday to Friday, until further notice.
+For counter service, our hours will be 9am – 4pm Monday to Friday & 9am – 12pm on the first & third Saturday of each Month, until further notice.

 Don’t forget you can still reach us by email at firstname.lastname@example.org or by phone on 01768 863675.
 You might find the answer to your query on our website – so it’s certainly worth having a look here too.

 Our priority remains the health and wellbeing of our staff, our members and their families and, the broader community.
 We hope that you understand the rationale around these changes and we look forward to returning to our normal opening hours when it is safe to do so.

 If you need to arrange a payment from your PBS account to your bank account you will first need to tell us your Nominated Account details and set up Secure Personal Information details.
 This will allow us to identify you.
 The forms can be downloaded from our website at this link or we can post them to you.
 We will require proof of the nominated account details (voided blank cheque or a copy of a bank statement) .

 We can only transfer funds to a bank account in your own name (sole or joint account)

 If you would like to set up a standing order to your Penrith Building Society savings account from your bank you will need to contact your bank and quote the following details;